 MATH& 107 Math in Society • 5 Cr.

 Applies mathematics to contemporary issues.
 Topics include networks, scheduling, data analysis, and may also include voting methods, linear programming, game theory, growth and decay, or fair division problems.
 Designed for liberal arts students.
 Fulfills the quantitative or symbolic reasoning course requirement at BC.
-Prerequisite: Placement by assessment or MATH 098 with a C or better.
+Prerequisite: Placement by assessment or MATH 098 with a C or better, or MATH 078 with a C or better.

 After completing this class, students should be able to: